 A diversion will be in place along Love Lane & Chapel Street.

 The eagle eyed amongst you may have noticed a slight change to our website.
 We've had a long overdue update to simplify and modernise our virtual shop window.
 We're not experts at web design so please do bear with us whilst we update the site, and if you spot any glitches or typos please do let us know on email@example.com.

 You can now apply for membership of the WBA online by clicking on JOIN NOW and completing the form.

 Our Business Directory is also getting a comprehensive update.
 If you spot any out of date information again please do let us know.
-Full members of the WBA will benefit from a large, full colour advert in our featured members section.
-Businesses that have not yet chosen to become a member of WBA are entitled to a free, basic listing.
-Click to SUBMIT DETAILS for a free listing.
+Members of the WBA will benefit from a listing in our directory.
+We hope to develop the functionality of the directory in due course.

 Let us know if there are any other features you would like to see.
 Check back regularly for updates as we continue to build the site.

 A huge thank you to The Tree Barn for donating our tree again this year, and to everyone who helped to put it up this morning.
 Special thanks to Kenny Wilkinson from Benson Sawmills.